baztesting/D-K_Training/readme.md

 # Docker & Kubernetes Training

-[BAZTechKnow](https://baztechknow.com/) is conducting a Docker and Kubernetes training with two students and now adding another guy who's qualified and selected on _merit_. <br>
+[BAZTechKnow](https://baztechknow.com/) is conducting a Docker and Kubernetes training with two students only and now adding another guy who's qualified and selected on _merit_. <br>
-If you think, you are the one to deserve 50% discount and be a part of this specialized training.
+If you think, you are the one to deserve **50% discount** and be a part of this specialized training.
 <br>
 Please share your working and your name, WhatsApp and email address in a file named as your name <br>

 Hint:  Fork , Branch, File,  PR

 Note:
 Questions are well defined, please assume if you thing anything is missing

 Here are three questions to evaluate the candidate's skills in Linux, networking, and GitHub:

+1. Why do you get this Scholarship?

 ## Linux
-1. A Linux system administrator wants to ensure that a specific service starts automatically after a system reboot.
+2. A Linux system administrator wants to ensure that a specific service starts automatically after a system reboot.
 How to achieve this?

 ## Networking
-2. What is the primary purpose of the tcpdump command, and how would you use it to capture traffic on a specific network interface (e.g., eth0)?
+3. What is the primary purpose of the tcpdump command, and how would you use it to capture traffic on a specific network interface (e.g., eth0)?

 ## GitHub
-3. A developer wants to clone a GitHub repository and switch to a specific branch (e.g., feature/new-feature).
+4. A developer wants to clone a GitHub repository and switch to a specific branch (e.g., feature/new-feature).
 What Git commands would they use to achieve this?
 <br>

 (Optional)
 Question: What is the difference between a Docker container and a Kubernetes pod?

 These questions will give us an idea of the candidate's Linux, networking, and GitHub skills, as well as their understanding of Docker and Kubernetes concepts.

+### Training Details :
+Covering Docker & Kubernetes in depth with theory and Hands on Lab

+Total Price is $500, For Scholarship price would be $247 (=70,024.50 Pakistan Rupee) which is 52% saving